-No. You can file a FAFSA starting October 1 of the year you are submitting your college applications.
+No. You can file the FAFSA starting October 1 of the year you are submitting your college applications.
+For the 2024-25 academic year, the FAFSA will open in December 2023.
 The financial aid staff will keep your application on file until we receive notice that you have been accepted to DigiPen.

-Do I have to file a FAFSA every year?
+Do I have to file the FAFSA every year?

 It depends.
-If you receive and use federal financial aid, including loans, you must file a FAFSA annually.
+If you receive and use federal financial aid, including loans, you must file the FAFSA annually.
 We also use the information on the FAFSA to award some forms of institutional scholarships and grants.
-However, if you do not want to use federal financial aid and are not interested in additional scholarship aid, you are not required to file a FAFSA.
+However, if you do not want to use federal financial aid and are not interested in additional scholarship aid, you are not required to file the FAFSA.

-The EFC is the index used to determine your eligibility for need-based financial aid.
+The SAI is the index used to determine your eligibility for need-based financial aid.
 It is based on information provided on the FAFSA.
-The formula, determined by Congress, considers several factors:
+The formula, determined by Congress, considers several factors such as: